-(7-1-93) - O3.
+(7-1-21)T 03.
 Action on Requests.
 The Commission Staff or the USF administrator may grant a reseller an exemption from monthly remittances of USF surcharges and from monthly reporting of MTS/WATS use if the reseller has shown that another MTS/WATS company is remitting the surcharge for all of the reseller's minutes.
 The exemption shall require the reseller to report to the Commission Staff whenever it changes its underlying carrier.
 The exemption ordinarily excuses the reseller from annual reporting under Rules 202 and 203, but does not exempt the reseller from annual recertification upon request of the Commission Staff or the administrator of its continuing status as a reseller.
-However, the Commission Staff or the administrator may require an exempt reseller to file an annual report upon written notification that the Commission Staff or administrator requires an annual report for that year.
+However, the Commission Staff or the administrator requires an annual report for that the Commission Staff or administrator requires an annual report for that year.
+(7-1-21)T 04.

-(7-1-93) - O4.
 File of Exemptions.
 The Commission Staff shall maintain a file of all exemptions under this rule and supply a copy to the Commission Secretary and to the USF administrator.
-(7-1-93) - 05.
+(7-1-21)T 05.
 Petition From Initial Denial by the Commission Staff or Administrator.
 If a request for a reseller's exemption is denied by the Commission or the Commission Staff or the Administrator, the company may petition to the Commission.
 The petition must contain a description of the telephone company's network connections.
-(7-1-93)

-31.46.02 - RULES FOR TELECOMMUNICATIONS RELAY SERVICES (TRS)
+(7-1-21)T 403. -- 999.
+(RESERVED) 31.46.02 - RULES FOR TELECOMMUNICATIONS RELAY SERVICES (TRS) 000.
+LEGAL AUTHORITY (RULE 0).

 These rules are adopted under the general legal authority of Chapter 13, Title 62, Idaho Code, and the specific authority of Section 61-1306, Idaho Code.
-(7-1-93)
+(7-1-21)T 001.
+TITLE AND SCOPE (RULE 1).

 The name of this chapter is "Rules for Telecommunications Relay Services (TRS)."
 This chapter has the following scope: It governs provision of telecommunications relay services (TRS) in Idaho.
-(7-1-93)
+(7-1-21)T 002.
+WRITTEN INTERPRETATIONS - AGENCY GUIDELINES (RULE 2).

 Written interpretations to these rules can be obtained from the Secretary of the Idaho Public Utilities Commission and are available from the office of the Commission Secretary.
-(6-30-19)T
+(7-1-21)T 003.
+ADMINISTRATIVE APPEALS (RULE 3).